Christianity and homosexuality: Moderate position

 Some churches have a moderate Conservative position.
-Although they do not approve homosexual practices, they show sympathy and respect for homosexuals.
-Churches thus see themselves as “welcoming, but not affirming”.
+They only support sexuality in marriage between a man and a woman, but show sympathy and respect towards homosexual people.
+Churches thus see themselves as "welcoming, but not affirming".
 This expression has its origin in the book Welcoming but Not Affirming: An Evangelical Response to Homosexuality published in 1998 by the American Baptist theologian Stanley Grenz.